Skip to main content

 How does the artwork construct the artist's sense of self?
 Self-portraiture is the central genre for subjective-frame readings.
 Kahlo, Rembrandt, Van Gogh, Egon Schiele.

-What is personal relationships?
+What are personal relationships?

 Show answer